filmboy3/TIA/README.md

 ### ~~Feel free to try Tia out by texting 📲 347-352-6247 📲~~ (too many changes to run the server consistently at this point, so please hold off on the demo for now!)

-I'm currently in the midst of a <i>separation-of-concerns</i> overhaul, so while the original single-server works as is -- see <i>legacy</i> folder -- my current goal is dividing the app into the following separately continuously running servers communicating over <a href="rabbitmq.com"><i>RabbitMQ</i></a> task queue progression:
+I'm currently in the midst of a <i>separation-of-concerns</i> overhaul, where I'm dividing the app into the following separately continuously running servers communicating over the following <a href="rabbitmq.com"><i>RabbitMQ</i></a> task queue progression:

 1. Worker -- worker_gmail.py -- sends new user messages to gmail queue from GMAIL API
 2. Listener -- listener_gmail.py -- receives gmail queue items, logs into (Mongo) database